 The original appearance of the store has been changed by the addition of a veranda.
 Step inside to see a range of groceries and other goods that would have been sold in Rimbey's stores into the 1950's.

 You might not think it possible, but apparently the picking of a site for the first school in the area led to one of the trustees of an opposing faction brandishing a gun at a meeting.
 The matter was settled in a Lacombe courtroom!

 Kansas Ridge School was built in late 1902, just in time for the Christmas concert.
-The children in this photograph, taken in 1906, represent many of Rimbey's pioneer families: Bunch, Rimbey, Anderson, Platt, Allison, Coverdale, Donnelly, Wiese, Lloyd.
+Under the history tab is a photograph taken in 1906.
+The photo represents many of Rimbey's pioneer families: Bunch, Rimbey, Anderson, Platt, Allison, Coverdale, Donnelly, Wiese, Lloyd.